Essex House Surgery

 Do I have to leave time between by flu and booster covid vaccines?

 No, these can be given on the same day or at any interval.
+However, for logistical and delivery reasons we are not running combined covid-flu clinics.

 Can I get proof of vaccination?